Kubernetes Environments

 • FATAL

 To modify the log level, retrieve the YAML file generated for a Kubernetes environment and edit the YAML file to customize the log format.
-Then use the Kubernetes command-line tool, kubectl, to apply the changes to the running StreamSets Kubernetes agent.
+Then use the Kubernetes command-line tool, kubectl, to apply the changes to the running IBM StreamSets Kubernetes agent.

 1. In the Control Hub Navigation panel, click Set Up > Environments.